 Navigate to Gradebook in the course menu at the top of the course page.

-Locate the 'Mark Using' option and select UON Letter from the drop down list.
+Locate the 'Mark Using' option and select either UnderGrad letter or PostGrad letter from the drop down list.

 The Turnitin submission point is now ready to accept student submissions.